-Just off of Park Street between the Beltline and UW-Madison Campus lies the unpretentious home of Funk Factory Geuzeria.
+Just off of Park Street between the Beltline and UW-Madison Campus lies the unpretentious home of Black Rose Blending Company.
 Outside, the beer garden is about 10 times larger than the brewery, which isn’t bad.

 Layers upon layers of flavors hit your taste buds with every sip.
 Some of which include fruit, yeast, and yes, funk.
 But that’s a testament to the beauty and artistry of creating traditional lambic without cutting corners.

 You’ll find a few beers, ciders, and wines on tap, including local guest taps.
 Enjoy your beverage in the cozy taproom or in the expansive outdoor beer garden.
 The ciders, wines, and meads (when available) are great gluten-free options for those who still want to experience the funk.

 Wisconsin Brewery Map – Digital Map for On-the-go Access

 Nestled amongst what seems to be the Madison mile of breweries lies a little standout called Working Draft Beer Company.
 The little parking lot patio and larger indoor modern brewery space make for a comfortable situation to hunker down and sample away.

 Between the 12 taps, there is a range of styles, making it an ideal place to hunker down and take down a flight or two.
 There are some very traditional styles, gluten-free options, and interesting experimental beers.

 During my visit, there were a few traditional American hazy IPAs on tap, which were clean and tasty.
 But I was more drawn to some IPAs that utilized a grassy, earthy hop variety from New Zealand and another from Africa with wild berries notes.